Phenomenology of

 equilibrium by the fluctuations of very abundant but

-instable objects may be responsible for the charge-violating emission of the solar
+instable objects may be responsible for lepton-number violation in the very early Universe

 Most of the photons in our world are part of the so-called cosmic